Plow74/mdexample/file.md

 <li><p>The health IT developer demonstrates the ability of the Health IT
-Module to respond to requests for multiple patients’ data according to the implementation specification adopted in § 170.215(a)(4) for all of the FHIR resources associated with the profiles and Data Elements specified in and according to the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2), including the following FHIR resources:</p></li>
+Module to respond to requests for multiple patients’ data according to the implementation specification adopted in § 170.215(a)(4) for all of the FHIR® resources associated with the profiles and Data Elements specified in and according to the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2), including the following FHIR® resources:</p></li>
 </ol>
 <ul>
 <li><p>“AllergyIntolerance”;</p></li>